 On a purely academic level, legal marijuana impacts child custody similarly to alcohol consumption.
 As you’re probably aware, however, the courts don’t always treat the two substances the same way.
 There’s a wide variance when it comes to how these cases play out.

-You may very well encounter a judge who’s sympathetic to your plight.
+You may encounter a judge who’s sympathetic to your plight.
 But it’s entirely possible you’ll pull one with more of a hardline stance.

-How Marijuana Impacts Child Custody Battles
+How It Impacts Child Custody Battles

 Especially as federal law still views marijuana as a Schedule 1 drug—the same category as heroin and LSD.
 There’s a seedy stigma that’s hard to shake.

 Child custody battles are rarely pleasant to begin with.
-If you and your ex got along like gangbusters, you’d probably still be together.
+If you and your ex got along like gangbusters, you’d probably still be together, right?
 And since the point is to prove you’re the more capable parent, things often get downright nasty.

-Whether or not there’s any truth to these claims, if you’re in a tense, hostile custody fight, the fact that you smoke weed may be used to defame your character.
+Whether or not there’s any truth to these claims, if you’re in a tense, hostile custody fight, the fact you smoke weed may be used to defame your character.

-It likely won’t be the sole deciding factor—unless you smoke a ludicrous amount and your ex can show that it makes you terrible parent—but it often plays a role.
-Fortunately, there are ways you can shield and protect your parental rights.
+It likely won’t be the sole deciding factor—unless you smoke a ludicrous amount and your ex shows it makes you a terrible parent—but it often plays a role.
+Fortunately, there are ways to protect your parental rights.